-Operating Expenses Summary - The application of staff's recommended adjustments to the audited test year operating expenses result in staff's calculated pre-repression operating expenses of \$87,968 for water and \$77,389 for wastewater.
+We applied these adjustments to the audited test year operating expenses, which result in our calculated pre-repression operating expenses of \$87,968 for water and \$77,389 for wastewater.
 Operating expenses are shown on Schedule Nos.
 3-A through 3-E.